lorenzoeusepi77/kubernetes/README.md

 There are different roles defined in this ansible playbook.

-Role Description:

-  Role: "base"

-  base configuration for "all hosts":
+Role: "base" -- Base configuration for "all hosts":

   - Create and insert all entry on file "hosts" for all Server (If you don't have a DNS Server for hostname resolution)